Department of Sociology

 Examining How National Contexts SHAPE WHO WE ARE

 05/2018: I was awarded the Lodieska Stockbridge Vaughn Fellowship.
-This award is given to a very limited number of Rice graduate students who have demonstrated outstanding achievement and promise.
+This award is given to a very limited number of Rice University graduate students who have demonstrated outstanding achievement and promise.

 10/2017: My article, "Creating Sacredness and Defending Secularity: Faith in the Workplace of Taiwanese Scientists" (co-authored with Elaine Howard Ecklund) is published on Socius: Sociological Research for a Dynamic World 3:1-15.
 The full article can be found online here.

 08/2017: I presented a portion of my dissertation research findings, "Navigating Gender Norms: 'Doing Egalitarianism' in Mainland China and the US" at the Annual Meeting of the Association for the Sociology of Religion.